 So is there really a “best” way to fix cracked or broken front teeth?

 The answer is that it depends on the person.
 The most comfortable option (and what works best for one person) won’t necessarily be the best option for another.

 The ultimate look you want to achieve, as well as your budget, are things you need to consider before undergoing any cosmetic procedure.

-If you’re in or around the Northwest Atlanta area (specifically in the Powder Springs/Lost Mountain area), and want to learn more about improving your smile by fixing your front teeth, give Shining Smiles Family Dentistry a call today!
+If you’re in or around the Northwest Atlanta area (specifically in the Powder Springs, Marietta or West Cobb areas), and want to learn more about improving your smile by fixing your front teeth, give Shining Smiles Family Dentistry a call today!